 Say you are an entrepreneur, who started a corporation with a few closely known members as the shareholders.
 The profit or loss of the Company is borne by these people.
 As the Company continues to mature and is seen to have growth potential, any Company head would think of making the business even bigger.
 To make it even bigger, to achieve greater heights, you will need huge capital investment.
 And you cannot rely on the banks every time.

 This is when you should start contemplating on the pros and cons of making an Initial Public Offer.

-When a private company sells securities to public in the form of shares for the very first time, it is known as the initial public offering.
+When a private company sells securities to the public in the form of shares for the very first time, it is known as the initial public offering.

-The employees, the stakeholders and the venture capitalists would have put their sweat and blood for the company to achieve considerable success.
+The employees, the stakeholders, and the venture capitalists would have put their sweat and blood for the company to achieve considerable success.
 The company would have paid them in the form of equities.
 When the company goes public, it is the time when they start reaping benefits in the form of cash.

 The Public company information will have rolling costs for periodic reports and proxy statements that are filed with the regulatory agencies and distributed to the shareholders.
 The company should do audits and any other public company compliance procedures.
-Every procedure and a report has a cost attached to it.
+Every procedure and report has a cost attached to it.

 Offering shares to the public is not cheap at all; it has a huge upfront cost.
 It involves under-writers commission, accounting and legal fees, printing charges, road show expenditures, advertising costs, and registration fees.
 Management and accounting systems must be upgraded.
 The departments that handle pesky analysts and you need to get qualified people to sit on your company’s board.

 Going public with your company augments the potential liability of the company and its executives for mismanagement.
 Legally, a public company has an obligation to its shareholders to capitalise on shareholder profits and declare operational data.
 The company and its management can be prosecuted for self-dealing, making material misrepresentations to shareholders or omitting information that the centralised securities laws require to be disclosed.